OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 <!--

-> Please see the section called **Services not included** in the proposal below to determine if you would like us to include any of those services listed there.
->
 >Please note, the more detailed the construction documents are, the 1) the more accurate the GC's numbers will be and 2) the less surprises there will be as to what finally gets built.
 However, as one can imagine, the more detailed the drawings, the higher the design fees and the longer it takes to develop them.
 >
 >In this light, as with most construction projects we have worked on, our clients end up dialing into a balance.
-That is, spending *just enough* on design fees to get an estimate that is *just good enough.*-- with the understanding that some of the details will be worked out with the contractors and OpeningDesign  along the way, and that there might be a few surprises, budgetary, or otherwise, that might pop up as well.
+That is, spending *just enough* on design fees to get an estimate that is *just good enough.*-- with the understanding that some of the details will be worked out with the contractors and OpeningDesign  along the way.
 >
->If, however, you prefer more thorough documentation, with less surprises, please let us know--as we will adjust this proposal in that regard.
+>If, however, you prefer more thorough documentation, please let us know--as we will adjust this proposal in that regard.
 >

 * Mechanical